Resources for Network Investigators

 ACTG HIV Mentoring Program Awards

-The ACTG Minority HIV Mentoring Program Award (MHIMP) aims to provide mentored opportunities for HIV/AIDS, hepatitis, and tuberculosis research for investigators from racial backgrounds that are underrepresented in biomedical research.
-The International HIV Mentoring Program Award (IHIMP) expands the MHIMP to support international investigators to participate in ACTG research and mentoring.
+The ACTG Mentoring HIV Investigator Mentoring Program (MHIMP) Award and the James Hakim International HIV Investigator Mentoring Program (IHIMP) Award provide mentored opportunities for conducting advanced clinical research in the virology, immunology, pharmacology, or other aspects of HIV/AIDS, hepatitis, and TB for investigators from racial backgrounds that have historically been underrepresented in biomedical research for investigators from racial backgrounds that are underrepresented in biomedical research.
+The James Hakim International HIV Mentoring Program Award (IHIMP) expands the MHIMP to support international investigators to participate in ACTG research and mentoring.

 ATN Diversity Scholars Program